I Spent 48 Hours in LA with King Krule

 I'm down for it.
 I'll buy into that.

-When you first started making music, did you think t it would lead to this lifestyle, and all this travelling?
+When you first started making music, did you think it would lead to this lifestyle, and all this traveling?

 Why did you first start making it?